Blue Lagoon fact sheet

 Wellbeing in otherworldly nature

 The Blue Lagoon is more than a lagoon—it’s a haven of comfort, rejuvenation, and wellbeing.
-With in-water bars, saunas, a steam room, a cold plunge, a quiet area, and in-water treatment options, the Blue Lagoon is a haven of wellbeing.
+With in-water bars, saunas, a steam room, a colder lagoon, a quiet area, and in-water treatment options, the Blue Lagoon is a haven of wellbeing.

 The water